samedayrules/ddns-update-client/README.md

 ### Command to Create Onefile Distrubution

+To produce a single executeable **file** that is decompressed and run in-place:

+`pyinstaller --onefile --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

+To create a single **folder** where the executeable Python program will be stored:

-pyinstaller --onefile --add-data "ddnsupdate.kv;." ddnsupdate.pyw
+`pyinstaller --onefile --add-data "ddnsupdate.kv;." ddnsupdate.pyw`